-Poland joined the World Bank in 1946 as a founding member, and then withdrew in 1950 to re-join the institution in 1986.
-The Bank provided significant analytical and advisory services, as well as (starting in 1990) substantial financial resources — a total of $7.1 billion for 64 projects in areas such as environmental health, transportation and infrastructure, state-owned enterprise restructuring and privatization, energy efficiency and climate change mitigation.
+Poland joined the World Bank in 1946 as a founding member, and then withdrew in 1950 before re-joining the institution in 1986.
+The Bank provided significant analytical and advisory services, as well as (starting in 1990) substantial financial resources.
+This assistance has totaled $7.1 billion for 64 projects in areas such as environmental health, transportation and infrastructure, state-owned enterprise restructuring and privatization, energy efficiency and climate change mitigation.

 There is a broad consensus that World Bank support was instrumental in supporting Poland’s successful economic transformation, its adoption of a market economy system, and its continued progress and economic and social growth since the early 1990s.
 This has translated into a large increase in incomes and living standards, in an environment of limited inequalities.

 In late 2008, Poland engaged in implementing new EU policies on climate change mitigation: a 20% reduction in emissions by 2020, an increase to 20% for energy consumption coming from renewable energy, and a 20% improvement in energy efficiency.
 At the request of the government, the World Bank produced the report “Transition to a Low Emissions Economy in Poland,” which has been widely disseminated by the government.
 The analysis influenced the government’s Guidelines to the National Program of Greenhouse Gas Abatement in Poland, adopted in August 2011.
 Government officials and local experts have applied innovative, economy-wide models to address critical economic questions, such as carbon leakage and competitiveness and the distributional effects of climate policies.

 Bringing People Out of Isolation in Rural Poland